IBM/event-automation/_tutorials/ep-tutorial-6.md

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example6-9.png "join node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example6-9.png "join node")

-1. Keep the results that describe the start/end time, the number of sales, and the product type.
+1. Make a record of the results that describe the start/end time, the number of sales, and the product type.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example6-10.png "join node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example6-10.png "join node")

 1. Click **Configure** to finalize the join.

-### Step 4 : Testing the flow
+### Step 4 : Test the flow

 The final step is to run your event processing flow and view the results.

 [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example6-11.png "results"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example6-11.png "results")

-Notice that the flow will only return a single result for each hour window - so in the (unlikely) event that two different product styles both had the highest number of sales for the hour, then only one of these will be returned.
+Notice that the flow returns a single result only for each hour window - so in the (unlikely) event that two different product styles both had the highest number of sales for the hour, then only one of these will be returned.

 For the purposes of this scenario (where the web team have a single space on the web page to promote something that is currently selling a lot) this isn't a concern.
-It won't matter if there is another product style that is also selling the same amount.
+It doesn't matter if there is another product style that is also selling the same amount.